Minds/policies/README.md

-# policies
+# Policies and Terms

-Minds terms &amp; policies
+This repository contains privacy policies and terms for Minds.com.